Marchenko-Pastur Law for Tyler's M-estimator: Tyler's M-estimator in the High-dimensional Regime

-In this section, we assume that $\{\bx_i\}_{i=1}^n\subset \reals^p$ are i.i.d. drawn from $N(\b0,\bI)$.
+In this subsection, we assume that $\{\bx_i\}_{i=1}^n\subset \reals^p$ are i.i.d. drawn from $\mathcal{N}(\b0,\bI)$.
 The main result, Theorem~\ref{thm:norm}, characterizes the convergence and convergence rate of Tyler's M-estimator to $\bS_n$ in terms of the operator norm.
-Its proof applies Lemma~\ref{thm:weights}, whose proof is rather technical and therefore deferred to Section~\ref{sec:proof}.
+Its proof applies Lemma~\ref{thm:weights}, whose proof is rather technical and deferred to Section~\ref{sec:proof}.

+Tyler's M-estimator does not exist when $p>n$ (see the argument by Zhang~\cite[Theorem III.1]{Zhang2012}) and it is not unique when $p=n$ (one may check that when $\bx_i=\be_i$ for all $1\leq i\leq p$, all diagonal matrices with trace $1$ satisfy \eqref{eq:tyler0}).
+As a result, throughout the paper we assume $y<1$.